wja-no/ballpark.js/README.md

 Ballpark.js is MIT-licensed, see LICENSE.txt.

+## How are the results computed?

+The result is arrived at by calculating <code>performance.loadEventEnd - performance.requestStart</code>.
+This determines the time (in ms) from the browser starts requesting resources from the server (after DNS has been resolved) to the moment the load event finishes.

 ## How do I run the tests?

 After setting up the project on your webserver with correct .htaccess-settings and so forth (se below), point your webbrowser to the root-directory.
 The tests run in-browser - click 'engage' and you should be all set!